pig7selene/pig7selene.github.io/_tabs/about.md

 ---

 ## About Me

-Student.
-Learner.
-Builder.

-I’m interested in **machine learning, natural language processing, large language models, theoretical computer science, and mathematics**.
-I’m especially drawn to the foundations of modern language models—from **Transformers** and pre-training to post-training, reinforcement learning, RAG, and agents—and to the algorithms, proofs, and mathematical structures that make these systems work.
+I'm a third-year undergraduate student majoring in Computer Science and Technology.I’m interested in machine learning,theoretical computer science, and mathematics**.
+I’m especially drawn to the foundations of modern language models—from **Transformers** and pre-training to post-training, reinforcement learning, RAG, and agents—and to the algorithms, proofs that make these systems work.

-I’m currently working through CS224N and building **the-foundation-model-handbook**, a growing AI-assisted collection of structured notes on foundation models.
-Beyond studying and coding, I enjoy football, traveling, and following Chelsea FC. 💙
+I’m building [**the-foundation-model-handbook**](https://github.com/pig7selene/the-foundation-model-handbook), an AI-assisted collection of notes for LLM internship preparation, coursework, and exploring foundation models.
+Beyond studying and coding, I enjoy football,my favourite team is Chelsea FC. 💙

-`LLM` `NLP` `Deep Learning` `Algorithms` `Theoretical CS` `Mathematics` `Competitive Programming`
+Currently learning:

+- Foundation Models
+- Reinforcement Learning
+- Theoretical Computer Science
+- Stochastic Processes
+- Optimization
+- Probability Theory
+- Machine Learning

 [GitHub](https://github.com/pig7selene) · [Email](mailto:thomasejl748@gmail.com)